VentuzTechnology/Ventuz.Extension.prerelease/README.md

 Any subsequent render will use the entirely pushed material stack.

-If a material is left on stack (`PopMaterial` was not called), the next `Render...` function will inherit this material as well other nodes connected to any of the outputs of a `VxHierarchyNode`.
+If a material is left on stack (`PopMaterial` was not called), the next `Render...` function will inherit this material as well as other nodes connected to any of the outputs of a `VxHierarchyNode`.

 #### Render Mesh

 The `RenderMesh` API function can be used during the Render Phase of HierarchyNodes.
-It received the mesh to renderer and an optional array of instances.
+It received the mesh to be rendered and an optional array of instances.
 If this array is omitted the mesh will be rendered once with defaults.
 A null array renders nothing.
 The `RenderMeshDetails` have several options how and how many times a mesh should be rendered.
 The length of the array simply decides the number of instances to be rendered.

 * **AxisMode**
   * **Identity** `Axis` is not used, mesh will be rendered at current world transformation